 About the research methodology

 The research was commissioned by Xero and conducted by Lonergan Research in accordance with the ISO 20252 standard.
-Lonergan Research surveyed 3,051 business leaders in organisations with 50 or less employees.
+Lonergan Research surveyed 3,051 business leaders in organizations with 50 or less employees.
 Surveys were distributed throughout Australia, New Zealand, Singapore, UK, USA and Canada, with at least 500 participants per market.
 The survey was conducted online amongst members of a permission-based panel, between 8 June 2023 and 21 June 2023.
 After interviewing, data was weighted to the latest population estimates sourced from the Australian Bureau of Statistics.

 Related media and enquiries

 For all media enquiries, please contact the Xero media team.